CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 Users can also subscribe to news updates notification mails.
 ## Admin Site
+1.Admin login.
+2.Add/Update admin details.
-Admin has option to add/update news articles either manually, or automatically.
+3.Admin has option to add/update news articles either manually, or automatically.
+4.Management of comments
 For automatically add the news articles:
 * Go to dashboard
 * Paste the url of news article in the respective box, also select the category of news article.